JSN00k/ApplyCIKernel/README.md

-# README #

-You can download this using this [link](https://bitbucket.org/James_Snook/applycikernel/get/8381bfb51a54.zip) or clone the repository using Mercurial `hg clone https://bitbucket.org/James_Snook/applycikernel`

 ### What is this repository for? ###

 This repository builds a command line tool for applying a CIKernel to an image.
 It is useful for testing any CIKernels you've written without having to have a larger project around them, or applying a CIKernel without having to write any other code.